bloovis/isis.mirror/dos/README.md

 This directory contains the source for the MS-DOS-hosted version of the ISIS-II simulator.
-This source code is much older than the Linux version found in the parent directory.
+This source code is much older than the Linux version found in the `gnu` directory.

 The simulator is compiled with Borland Turbo C version 2 and Turbo Assembler version 2, but it does not use any Borland startup code or